raspberrypilearning/image-id-coral/en/step_5.md

 Machine learning models prefer to have all images at a set size, as this makes classification much simpler.
 If a model has been trained on images that are 224 pixels by 224 pixels, then it makes sense that any image that is fed into the model has the same dimensions.

+If you needed your model to pick out finer details in an image, then the model would need to be trained using higher resolution images.
+This might be important if you were trying to classify images with specific features, such as coastlines in an Astro Pi image, or the colour of a person's eyes in head shots.

 --- task ---

 Add the following lines to find out the dimensions used for the model you have re-trained, and then set the size of your test image to the same dimensions, using `PIL`.